jfk04/jfk04/README.md

 ## Hi I'm Jerry (short for Jeronimo)

-I am a Software Developer with a focus on building practical tools, automation workflows, and small AI-driven applications.
+I am a Software Developer with a focus on building practical tools, automation workflows and mobile applications.
-I enjoy working on projects that solve real problems, are cleanly structured, and easy to maintain.
+I enjoy working on projects that solve real problems, are cleanly structured and easy to maintain.

 ---